Azathothas/Stars/README.md

 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) – AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [SkyperTHC/curlshell](https://github.com/SkyperTHC/curlshell) – reverse shell using curl
 - [Sprocket-Security/fireproxng](https://github.com/Sprocket-Security/fireproxng) – Next generation fireprox AWS API endpoint creation utility.
+- [Squiblydoo/debloat](https://github.com/Squiblydoo/debloat) – A GUI and CLI tool for removing bloat from executables
 - [StateFarmIns/LambdaLooter](https://github.com/StateFarmIns/LambdaLooter) – This application was built to help reduce the amount of time it takes to review AWS Lambda code.
 - [StevenBlack/hosts](https://github.com/StevenBlack/hosts) – 🔒 Consolidating and extending hosts files from several well-curated sources.
 Optionally pick extensions for porn, social media, and other categories.
 - [Supervisor/supervisor](https://github.com/Supervisor/supervisor) – Supervisor process control system for Unix (supervisord)